PROFILE

 BA, UC Santa Barbara; MFA, New York University

-In 1998, Yuri Makino joined the School of Media Arts, now the School of Theatre, Film & Television, where she teaches film production and screenwriting.
-She is an Associate Professor and the Associate Director of the School.
+In 1998, Yuri Makino joined the School of Media Arts, now the School of Theatre, Film & Television where she is an Associate Professor.
+Currently she is the interim Associate Dean for Academic and Student Affairs in the College of Fine Arts.

 Ms. Makino received her B.A. with Highest Honors in Film Studies and in German Studies at the University of California at Santa Barbara in 1990.
 In 1996, she completed the M.F.A.
 Film Graduate Program at New York University.